 - Randwick shopping precinct in Belmore Rd is a 10 minute walk north from the campus

 Visitors to the general wards are restricted to 1 nominated visitor per patient for the duration of the patient's hospital stay.
 Visitors may stay for up to 1 hour per day between 4.00pm and 7.00pm.
 Visitors should be from immediate family and they must not be unwell.
 Children are not permitted to accompany visitors to the general wards.

 You will be required to register your attendance using the Prince of Wales Private QR code and have your temperature taken before entering the ward.
 NB If coming via the Ground Floor lobby, you will be asked to firstly register using the Prince of Wales Public Hospital’s QR code, which is separate.

 Partners can continue to accompany Maternity patients on the ward, but no additional visitors are permitted for now.
 Regrettably, this includes siblings.
 Partners can be accommodated overnight in the patient’s room, as usual.

 Special Care Nursery

-Once parent or carer can stay with each child admitted to our Paediatric Ward, including overnight.
-They may receive one additional visitor as outlined above in the policy for general wards.
+One designated parent or carer can stay with each child admitted to our Paediatric Ward, including overnight.
+No other visitors are permitted during their stay.

-In line with NSW Health guidelines, please note all patients will be required to wear a mask when presenting to the hospital and when outside of their rooms.
+In line with updated NSW Health guidelines, please note all patients will be required to wear a surgical face mask when presenting to the hospital and when outside of their rooms.
 Visitors must wear a mask before entering the hospital.
-Please bring a mask from home where possible.
+Please bring a surgical mask from home where possible.